DSpace/RestContract/resourcepolicies.md

 The parameters are:
 * resource: mandatory, the uuid of the resource target of the policy
-* eperson: the eperson that will be grant of the permission.
+* eperson: the uuid of the eperson that will be grant of the permission.
 Exactly one of eperson or group is required
-* group: the group that will be grant of the permission.
+* group: the uuid of the group that will be grant of the permission.
 Exactly one of eperson or group is required

 The json body must be valid that mean
 - type must be resourcepolicy